gabrielcedran/github-explorer-2/README.md

 Components are the building blocks of any React app.
 They encapsulate bits of code that make sense together so that they can be reused.
 They are nothing more than a function that returns a html.

 By convention there should never be more than one component per file and the component name should always start with a capital letter.

+Components can be either a simple function straightaway or a class which extends Component.

 ### Avoiding the need to import react in every single file